 Request considered.
-Sites of cultural importance to Iwi are already recognised in the TRMP.
-As with biophysical factors demonstrated by Geopreservation sites, cultural sites on their own do not meet the criteria for ONL or ONF status.
+Sites of cultural importance to lwi are already recognised in the TRMP.
+As with bio-physical factors demonstrated by Geopreservation sites, cultural sites on their own do not meet the criteria for ONL or ONF status.
 No change to prior recommendation.
-The Small Group recognises and respects the appropriate channels for deliberation between Iwi, The Crown and Council.
+The Small Working Group recognises and respects the appropriate channels for deliberation between lwi, The Crown and Council.